School of Computing

 My Erdős number is 3.

-My research mostly has been about solving problems on preferences and decision making using methods in artificial intelligence, computational social science, and machine learning.
+My research mostly has been about solving problems on both theoretic and data-driven decision making using methods in artificial intelligence, computational social science, complexity theory, and machine learning.